jonabeysens/jonabeysens.github.io/_pages/about.md

 - Internet of Things

 ## Recent news
+- \[09/2025\] Appointed to Assistant Professor at KU Leuven, Belgium
 - \[03/2024\] Promoted to Senior R&D Engineer at CSEM, Switzerland
 - \[10/2023\] Promoted to R&D Engineer at CSEM, Switzerland
 - \[02/2022\] Invited to serve as a TPC member for [EMDL'22](https://emdl22.github.io/)